 - Ability to understand technical challenges and make educated trade-offs with your team.

-I also recommend reading my post What is a Technical Product Manager, Anyway?
+I recommend reading my post What is a Technical Product Manager, Anyway?

 Today, users won’t settle for mediocre experiences.
 A good User Experience (UX) is a must, and all companies are (or should be) jumping on it.
 UX is an umbrella term for multiple design disciplines that together provide a delightful product experience.
 If you are new to UX, my post “UX for Product Managers” tells you what you need to know.